-According to the Family Caregiver Alliance, minority and low-income caregivers may face additional challenges both in meeting their basic needs and being able to afford support services and supplemental paid care that higher income people may rely on.
+According to the Family Caregiver Alliance, minority and low-income caregivers may face additional challenges both in meeting their basic needs and being able to afford support services and supplemental paid care.
 As a result, lower-income caregivers are half as likely to have paid respite type services.
-Because of lack of support, caregiver stress and burden levels can increase, jeopardizing the caregiver's ability to continue to provide care.
-In addition, according to the Family Caregiver Alliance, Facts and Figures, one-third of family caregivers who participate in the Administration for Community Living respite program report that they spend 40 hours per week caring for an older relative; this time commitment certainly can also add to caregiver burden.
+Caregiver stress and burden levels can increase, jeopardizing the caregiver's ability to continue to provide care.
+In addition, one-third of family caregivers who participate in the Administration for Community Living respite program report that they spend 40 hours per week caring for an older relative; this time commitment certainly can also add to caregiver burden.
 The Alzheimer's Association reports that 61% of family caregivers, many of whom are between the ages of 45-64, report high emotional stress, 43% report high physical stress, and their average annual health care costs increased by \$550.
 There are approximately 175,000 estimated unpaid caregivers in Oregon.